The Show B side / Capture #4 - Drums:

 element is the physical world our bodies live in.
 That “real-world" is our anchor to reason and provides us an envelope to push towards the

-outside of …that would be called innovation.
+outside of …which is called innovation.

 If money defines the difference